linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 After finishing the operations on the workspace interface, you can quit in the following ways:

    - Press **Esc**.
-   - Click the blank area outside the workspace interface.
+   - Click the blank area outside the current workspace interface.
    - Press **Super** + **S** again.

 ### View All Windows